Shoulder Osteonecrosis Workup

 Laboratory studies are typically not indicated in the diagnosis of osteonecrosis.
 Tests can be utilized to identify inciting factors, such as the following:

-- Sickle cell disease in African Americans
+Sickle cell disease in African Americans

-- Lipid profile to reveal if there is underlying hyperlipidemia
+Lipid profile to reveal if there is underlying hyperlipidemia

 Imaging Studies

 Radiographs help establish the diagnosis in most cases.
 Essential radiographic views include anteroposterior (AP), true AP, and axillary.
-See images below.
+See the images below.

-- Can be helpful when disease is suggested but not apparent on radiographs
+Bone scan [8] – Can be helpful when disease is suggested clinically but is not apparent on radiographs; not commonly used because of the high success rates of MRI

 Other Tests

-Biopsy can be performed at the time of surgery (eg, core decompression), but the diagnosis usually is based on clinical and radiographic findings.
+Biopsy – Can be performed at the time of surgery (eg, core decompression), but the diagnosis usually is based on clinical and radiographic findings.

 Venography